ccsi923/midterm/README.md

 -  Default interestRate of 0.2.
 Can be instantiated with other than the default less than 0.2 but not lower than 0.1.

 - Interest on credit cards is added to the balance monthly.
-The method check, that controls is the interest has benn applyed, is called when the user acces into its account given its account id and when it makes a transaction.
+The method check, that controls if the interest has been applyed, is called when the user acces into its account given its account id and when it makes a transaction.
 Even if you haven't accessed into your account for a long time, the first time you access the interest will be added properly.

 ## Checking accounts:

 - If the primaryOwner is less than 24, a **StudentChecking** account is created, otherwise, a regular **Checking** Account.

-- MinimumBalance of 250 and a mBonthlyMaintenanceFee of 12 by default.
+- MinimumBalance of 250 and a monthlyMaintenanceFee of 12 by default.

 ## Penalty fee:

 - The penaltyFee for all accounts is 40 and if any account drops below the minimumBalance, the penaltyFee is deducted from the balance automatically.
 The minumum balance that an account can stand is -40.